I Ate Nothing but Nutella for a Week and Found my Inner Darkness

 It’s not completely unusual for me to eat Nutella first thing in the morning, so I ate my breakfast with a smile and thought about how amazing it is to be a grownup who can ruin their insides at will.
 A few hours later I was sitting on the balcony with a few housemates – the sun was shining and the sky was blue.
 We sat in weather worn chairs, drinking ALDI whiskey and laughing.
 Then we headed for the park.

-At the park we listened to Jimi Hendrix and Joey Badass and drank some more – always a marvelous idea with a stomach full of Nutella.
+At the park we listened to Jimi Hendrix and Joey Badass and drank some more – always a marvellous idea with a stomach full of Nutella.

 Then at about 7pm I stumbled home and vomited brown acid into the toilet.
 This was the first sign of trouble.